-Student hours are recorded on a time clock each day.
+Students hours are recorded on a time clock each day.
 It is the responsibility of students to use the time clock correctly.
-Failure to do so may result in loss of clock hours.
-To receive full clock hour credit, a student must clock IN when beginning the day, when returning from breaks and returning from lunch AND clock OUT when leaving for a break, leaving for lunch and/or ending the day.
-Students, regardless of enrolled course or schedule, may not clock more than their scheduled hours on any given scheduled course day, with the exception of approved field trips, unless prior approval is given by a School Director or designate.
+Failure to clock in or out may result in the loss of clock hours.
+To receive full credit, a student must clock IN when beginning their day and clock OUT when ending their day.
+Students must clock OUT when beginning their scheduled lunch break (full-time day students only) and must clock back IN when their scheduled lunch break ends.
+All students must be off the clock when leaving the building for any reason.
+Students, regardless of enrolled course or schedule, may not clock more than their scheduled hours on any given scheduled course day, with the exception of approved field trips, unless prior approval is given by the School Director or designate.

 Students must be engaged in a learning activity at all times while earning clock hours.
 Students not engaged in a learning activity or students that are on break or at lunch must be clocked out.
-Any student found to be not engaging in a learning activity, in the break room or outside the facility while clocked-in or in violation of any part of 16 Texas Administrative Code, Chapter 83.72(i)(1-4), as posted at each time clock, may be subject to corrective action up to and including immediate dismissal from Ogle School.
+Any student found to be not engaging in a learning activity, in the break room or outside the facility while clocked-in or in violation of any part of 16 Texas Administrative Code, Chapter 83.72(i) (1-4), as posted at each time clock, may be subject to corrective action up to and including immediate dismissal from Ogle School.